gentlee/react-redux-cache/README.md

 npm add react-redux-cache react redux react-redux
 ```
 ### Initialization
 The only function that needs to be imported is `createCache`, which creates fully typed reducer, hooks, actions, selectors and utils to be used in the app.
-Only **single** cache reducer per store is supported currenlty.
+You can create as many caches as needed, but keep in mind that normalization is not shared between them.
 All typenames, queries and mutations should be passed while initializing the cache for proper typing.
 #### cache.ts
 ```typescript